xoseperez/the-things-stack-docker/README.md

 **PB_OAUTH_SECRET** | `STRING` | Packet Broker API secret |
 **CLI_AUTO_LOGIN** | `true` or `false` | Enable CLI automatic login (see CLI Auto Login section above) | `false`

-**Note**: the container uses the `wait` tool (https://github.com/ufoscout/docker-compose-wait) to check that Redis and PostgreSQL are running before starting the stack.
-The **WAIT_\*** environment variables are there to configure this feature.

 ## Troubleshooting

 ### Certificates errors

-If you are having certificates problems or "token rejected" message on the TTS website, try forcing a certificate regeneration:
+If you are having certificates problems or "token rejected" message on the TTS website, double check your domain (`TTS_DOMAIN`) settings.
+Alternatively try forcing a certificate regeneration:

 ```
-docker exec stack ./reset_certs.sh
+docker exec stack reset_certificates
 docker restart stack
 ```

-If you reset the certs (by running `reset_certs.sh` or changing any of these variables: `TTS_SUBJECT_COUNTRY`, `TTS_SUBJECT_STATE`, `TTS_SUBJECT_LOCATION`, `TTS_SUBJECT_ORGANIZATION` or `TTS_DOMAIN`) you will need to fetch the new certificate to update any gateways connecting to the server using BasicStation:
+If you reset the certificates (by running `reset_certificates` or changing any of these variables: `TTS_SUBJECT_COUNTRY`, `TTS_SUBJECT_STATE`, `TTS_SUBJECT_LOCATION`, `TTS_SUBJECT_ORGANIZATION` or `TTS_DOMAIN`) you will need to fetch the new certificate to update any gateways connecting to the server using BasicStation:

 ```
-docker exec stack ./get_certificate.sh
+docker exec stack get_trust_certificate
 ```

 ### Database reset